3L Roadmap

 Careers and Professional Development

-• You can now apply for federal or state clerkships at any time as a 3L, with peak hiring season to occur typically in the Spring and immediately after graduation.
-Talk to an adviser in the Office of Judicial Clerkships (OJC) to develop your application strategy, including 3L coursework.
-If you secured a clerkship over the summer, be sure to advise OJC at [email protected]
+• You can now apply for federal or state clerkships at any time as a 3L, with peak hiring season typically in the spring and immediately after graduation.
+Talk to an adviser in the Office of Judicial Careers (OJC) to develop your application strategy.
+You can also review OJC's Courseworks for additional information.

-• Apply/bid for Fall On-Campus Interviews (OCI), keeping in mind that most public sector employers have mid-August application deadlines.
-(Both public and private sector employers will participate.)
+• Apply/bid for Virtual Fall On-Campus Interviews (OCI), keeping in mind that most public sector employers have mid-August application deadlines.

-• If you are participating in the Early Interview Program (EIP), attend.
-See counselors in the Office of Career Services (OCS) for advice on callbacks and offer acceptance/deferral.
-If you have accepted a clerkship, seek advice on how to communicate this to your 2L summer employer.
+• If you have accepted a clerkship, seek advice on how to communicate this to your 2L summer employer.

-• If you are pursuing a public interest or public service position, continue working with SJI on applications for postgraduate government honors programs, postgraduate fellowships (including Columbia-funded postgraduate fellowships), or public interest jobs.
-Make sure to register for SJI’s postgraduate fellowship newsletter.
-Note that job and fellowship deadlines can be as early as late summer.
+• If you are pursuing a public interest or public service position, continue working with the Office of Public Interest/Public Service Law & Careers (PI/PS Office) on applications for postgraduate government honors programs, postgraduate fellowships (including Columbia-funded postgraduate fellowships), and public interest jobs.
+Make sure to register for the PI/PS Office’s postgraduate fellowship newsletter.
+Note that job and fellowship deadlines can be as early as mid-July.

 • If you are considering entering the law teaching market this year or in the future, reach out to the Careers in Law Teaching Program for assistance in preparing your Faculty Appointments Register (FAR) application.